Parenting: It's Never Easy but It Can Be Done

 “Desires dictate our priorities, priorities shape our choices, and choices determine our actions.” ― Dallin H. Oaks

 Writing down what needed to be accomplished according to importance in a day will save you a lot of wasted energy.
 Make adjustments if it’s necessary and only if it is.
 If given two options, buying a diaper because you ran out and entertaining a surprise visit from your boss who happened to be in the neighborhood, which would you rather have at the moment, a crying baby in discomfort or a boss who feels unwelcomed?
-Certainly you cannot explain to a one-year old so you have to excuse yourself from your surprise guest, kindly, of course, explaining it matter of factly.
-Do you get the drift?
+Certainly you cannot explain to a one-year old so you have to excuse yourself from your surprise guest, kindly, of course.
+And hopefully explaining things rationally to them that maybe it's not the right time for a cup of coffee.
 Set priorities according to importance and not urgency.
 If you need to wake up an hour early to get everything accomplished then do it because you know that it’ll give you a more relaxed evening later.
-If everything on your list did not get accomplished because something more important came up, don’t stress yourself, hopefully those were the ones that were least in your list and would the first order of the day tomorrow.
+If everything on your list did not get accomplished because something more important came up, don’t stress yourself, it can the first order of the day tomorrow.

 Independence and Responsibility